DavyJonesLocker/party_foul/README.md

 Rails exceptions automatically opened as issues on Github

+## Looking for help? ##

+If it is a bug [please open an issue on Github](https://github.com/dockyard/party_foul/issues).
+If you need help using the gem please ask the question on
+[Stack Overflow](http://stackoverflow.com).
+Be sure to tag the question with `DockYard` and `party_foul` so we can find it.

 ## About ##

 `PartyFoul` captures exceptions in your application and does the